AtomLinter/linter-rust/README.md

 # linter-rust

-This package will lint your opened Rust-files in Atom, using [rustc](http://www.rust-lang.org).
+This package will lint your Rust-files in Atom, using [rustc](http://www.rust-lang.org).
+Files will be checked when you open or save them.

 ## Installation